Have you seen mango leaf gall midge infestations?

 Mango leaf gall midge produces wart-like galls on leaves resulting in reduced photosynthesis, leading to leaf drop and lowered fruit production.
 Younger trees may die while older trees fail to recover normal growth after repeated attacks.

 There are no examples of eradication of the insect anywhere in the world.

-The Biosecurity Regulation 2016 establishes Far Northern Biosecurity Zones and prevents the movement of mango leaf gall midge and potential pest carriers, such as plants and soil, from the Cape York Peninsula into the rest of Queensland.
+The Biosecurity Regulation 2016 establishes Far Northern Biosecurity Zones and prevents the movement of mango leaf gall midge (including other Procontarinai species) and potential pest carriers, such as plants and soil, from the Cape York Peninsula into the rest of Queensland.